arnaudoff/scala-quick/07_built_in_control_structures/README.md

 - In general, using `val`s helps you safely make similar kind of "refactorings" as your code evolves over time

 ## `while` loops

-- The `while` loop works just like in other languages, e.g. gcd written iteratively would look like that:
+- The `while` loop works just like in other languages, e.g. gcd written iteratively would look like this:

 ```scala
 def gcdLoop(x: Long, y: Long): Long = {